 Winemaker Rob Davis named one of the top 100 influential people in the U.S. wine industry today.

-Jordan Chardonnay grower vineyards are certified Sonoma County Sustainable.
+All Jordan Chardonnay grower vineyards are certified through California Sustainable Winegrowing Alliance (CSWA).

 Jordan dining room undergoes major remodel to further elevate culinary hospitality.